0LNetworkCommunity/documentation/docs/misc/communtiy_wallet_activation.md

 If any authority already claimed the offer and remains on the updated list, they do not need to claim again.
 However, if any authority is removed from the list, even if they had previously claimed, they will not be part of the community wallet authorities when the account is caged by the donor.

-Additionally, this command can be used by the account owner to renew the offer's deadline if it has expired and the authorities have not yet made their claims.
+Additionally, this command can be used by the account owner to renew the offer's deadline if it has expired, and the authorities have not yet made their claims.